 Combating groupthink has been the subject of a lot of research since Janis introduced the idea in 1972.
 While it can be insidious and hard to change once it’s taken root, groupthink can be fought—it just takes concrete strategies that ensure dissenting opinions are heard.

 Formalize the questioning process.
 Groups should organize regular feedback reviews where each member is expected to come up with a reservation or problem regarding the project or problem being worked on.
 These discussions can really get members to question the group's decisions.
-The fact that the objections are mandated by the group rules removes the threat of disapproval by other members.
+By eliminating the fear of being rejected by the group, any concerns raised are no longer under threat.

 Bring in outsiders.
 Chances are, you won’t have an in-group expert on every aspect of a project.
 Bringing in outside specialists to investigate the group’s ideas can ensure that nothing is overlooked or ignored if it doesn’t fit neatly into the group’s vision.

 Allow extra time.
-Often, tight deadlines can exacerbate the problems of groupthink because it’s easier to just “get it done” in the easiest way than to really take a close look at the work.
-Extra time should always be built into projects for decisions to be examined and reconsidered before anything is permanent.
+Often, tight deadlines can exacerbate the problems of groupthink because it’s easier to just “get it done” in the easiest way than to really inspect the work.
+Teams should always build extra time into projects for decisions to be examined and reconsidered before anything is permanent.

 Please contact me to learn more about what makes successful, innovative teams.